InnovatorIIT/GDSC/Emotion Detector/README.md

-This is emotion detection program
+This is emotion detection program.
+I have deployed it in streamlit and it predicts pretty well It has an accuracy of over 0.8 in validation data set Data set used in FERN dataset for emotion detection